The Problem We’re Solving

 -Digital & in-person learning – through school-based support or digital, distance learning resources we provide engaging, student-centered lessons to meet our partners needs

 -Customized, culturally-relevant content – providing a flexible, teacher-supported curriculum model to support a variety of classroom settings and learning styles with a program that incorporate culturally responsive content and intentionally include information to support all students.

 -A commitment to equity – focus on closing the opportunity and information gap for students from low-income communities, communities of color and future first-generation college students

-The Introductory: College and Career 101 program includes six units designed to introduce students to key college information and soft skills.
+The Foundations I program includes six units designed to introduce students to key college information and soft skills.
 Topics covered include GPA & class rank, types of high schools, resume and interviewing, reasons to attend college and financial aid.

-The Advanced: College and Career 201 program builds upon the skills students learned in the 101 program.
+The Foundations II program builds upon the skills students learned in the Foundations I program.
 Topics covered include growth mindset, internships and jobs, mock interviews, choosing a major, financial literacy and applying to college.